f-ritz/flans-mod-content-pack-overhaul-1.7.10/README.md

 # Flan's Mod Content Pack Overhaul
 Overhaul of Flan's Mod's Modern Weapons Pack for Minecraft 1.7.10

+Update 6/4/2026 - Nothing has been released yet, I will assemble the files and release this shortly.
+Check back in a few days.

 ## Overview
 A while back I started putting together a custom modpack for Minecraft 1.7.10, but the official packs were underwhelming.
 I set out to fix this over the past few years, but old websites and content packs gradually disappeared, and I wanted to save what I could while also overhauling functionality.